 \section{Price-influencer Case Study}

-In our second case study, we consider energy storage as a price-influencer, meaning its charge and discharge will affect the price.
-In this case, we consider a two-stage day-ahead to real-time market setting, in which the system operator first clears the day-ahead market over a 24-hour horizon and schedules generator commitments, then performs 24 sequential single-period real-time dispatches with hourly resolutions.
-We use the Independent System Operrator New England (ISO-NE) test system to perform this case study~\cite{krishnamurthy20158}.
-We consider five demand and renewable scenarios; the average system demand is 13~GW and all results shown are averaged over the five scenarios.
-In all cases, we consider a linear storage model with a 4-hour duration and varying power capacities, 90\% one-way efficiency, and \$10/MWh discharge cost.

-Since the focus of the study is to compare different storage market models, we assume the storage only participates in real-time markets, and has a perfect prediction of the real-time market prices without considering its own participation, but cannot predict how its market actions will impact the price results.
-To do this, we first perform a multi-period unit commitment without storage and record the dispatch cost, commitment status, and prices.
+In the second case study, we consider energy storage as a price-influencer, meaning its charge and discharge will affect the price.
+We assume a competitive market in which the storage participant will not try to exercise market power, but its action will still impact the market prices and other outcomes.
+Since the focus of the study is to compare different storage market models, we assume the storage only participates in real-time markets and has a perfect prediction of the day-ahead market prices cleared without energy storage participation, but cannot predict how its market actions will impact the real-time price clearing.
+To do this, we first perform a day-ahead 24-hour unit commitment in Appendix\ref{app:uc} without storage and record the dispatch cost, commitment status, and prices.
 The storage will use the price results from the unit commitment and design bids using the considered market rule, and then we perform both a multi-period dispatch and a sequential single-period dispatch using the same demand and wind profile, and the commitment results from unit commitment.
+Two types of dispatch settings are compared:

+\begin{enumerate} \item \textbf{Multi-period dispatch (Multi)}: The system operator solves a 24-hour period economic dispatch with storage's physical cost as in Appendix\ref{app:ed}~\eqref{gbalance1}.
+The Multi-period case also serves as a benchmark as it provides the optimal dispatch result if assuming the same storage model and forecast accuracy. \item \textbf{Single-period dispatch (RTD)}: The system operator solves sequential real-time dispatch problems with storage bids as in Appendix\ref{app:ed}~\eqref{gbalance3}.
+These bids cover both the physical and opportunity cost of the storage. \end{enumerate}

-In the \textbf{multi-period dispatch}, we solve a 24-hour period economic dispatch with storage physical parameters as in \eqref{p1}; for the \textbf{single-period dispatch}, we solve sequential dispatch problems as in \eqref{p2} with the generated bids, and update the storage SoC before each dispatch period.
-We perform single-period dispatch models with different SoC segment models.
-We do not consider ramp limits so that the multi-period dispatch and single-period dispatch yield the same dispatch and price results without storage, as there are no more inter-temporal constraints.
-Appendix~\ref{app:uc} shows the unit commitment formulation and Appendix~\ref{app:ed} shows the economic dispatch formulation for both cases.
+We do not consider ramp limits so that the multi-period and single-period dispatch yield the same dispatch and price results without storage, as there are no more inter-temporal constraints.